Your WooCommerce Payments balance can become negative in a few ways. The most common by far is the following scenario:

 - You refund an order, or a dispute is filed.
 Now your balance is negative.

-For merchants with a high volume of orders, this will be less common, since new incoming orders may provide your WooCommerce Payments account balance with enough of a “buffer” to accommodate any refunds or disputes.
-For low volume merchants, negative balances may happen more often, since there are fewer sales to help offset incoming refunds or disputes.
+The higher your order volume is, the more rare this issue becomes, since new incoming orders will often provide your account balance with enough of a “buffer” to accommodate refunds and disputes.
+For low volume merchants, negative balances may happen more often, since there are fewer new sales to help offset incoming refunds or disputes.

 If you use a debit card to receive deposits, your card will not be debited.
 Instead, the money from future sales on your site will pay down the negative balance.
 Once your balance becomes positive again, deposits to your card will resume as normal.